bernales/library-api/README.md

 # library-api
-Library api for that gets a list of all the books from a library.
+Library api that gets a list of all the books from a library.
 This is a quickstart project for creating a basic API with Django Rest Framework.

 ## Requirements